VJBS - Vee Jefferson

 Vee

-Ever wondered what it's like to have Bipolar Disorder?
+Ever wondered what it's like to be Bipolar?

 And don't forget to check out her other videos on her Smile 2day, Tears 2morrow youtube page.